-The stimuli that can cause an abnormal cochlear nucleus stimulation include a generalized contracture of the muscles on the head, neck and upper limbs, ocular movements, direct pressure over some facial spots (also known as myofascial trigger points), and even movements of the fingers or touch.
-You must also know that those stimuli do not only trigger the tinnitus, but they can also alter its loudness and pitch.
+The stimuli that can cause an abnormal cochlear nucleus stimulation include a generalized contracture of the muscles on the head, neck, and upper limbs, ocular movements, and direct pressure over some facial spots (also known as myofascial trigger points), and even movements of the fingers or touch.
+You must also know that those stimuli do not only trigger the tinnitus but can also alter its loudness and pitch.

 On the other hand, some studies have suggested that certain stimuli disinhibit the cochlear nucleus, which induces an excitatory activity within the auditory pathway and, consequently, tinnitus.
 So, now you can give an answer to the question: can neck problems cause tinnitus?
 And you can also understand how it can happen.

-Now that you know how neck problems can cause tinnitus, you can understand why chiropractors recommend reducing the muscular tension as the first therapeutic step of tinnitus treatment.
-In fact, chiropractors have massages and other manual techniques as the base of this treatment, which reduces the head, jaw joint and neck muscular tension.
-You must also know that these techniques can also help you relieve other symptoms like a chronic headache, vertigo, dizziness and aural fullness.
+Now that you know how neck problems can cause tinnitus, you can understand why chiropractors recommend reducing muscular tension as the first therapeutic step of tinnitus treatment.
+In fact, chiropractors have massages and other manual techniques as the base of this treatment, which reduces the head, jaw joint, and neck muscular tension.
+You must also know that these techniques can also help you relieve other symptoms like a chronic headache, vertigo, dizziness, and aural fullness.

-You can also experience an important pain relieve by using bite splints for eight weeks.
+You can also experience important pain relief by using bite splints for eight weeks.
 This is why a dentist evaluation is very important if you are experiencing chronic tinnitus without any apparent cause.

 In conclusion, neck problems can cause tinnitus, so when a chiropractor corrects the cervical spine misalignment by performing manual therapy, this symptom significantly improves or even disappears.
 Likewise, you must remember that a cervical readjustment is a very delicate procedure, so you should always look for an experienced professional to undergo this procedure, choose the best way of treatment and determine if you need to be evaluated by other specialists.